 When you are using an online storage provider such as Dropbox or Google Drive, you are trusting them with your data and its security.
 There have been several instances where the security of the data held by these companies have been compromised.
 The best solution is to create your own cloud.

-Read Also: 8 Free Tools To Build Your Personal Cloud
+5 Free Tools to Build Your Personal Cloud

 5. Boxcryptor (Online Storage)